Supermarket vouchers and printable coupons can and will knock money off your shop and get you free food. Here’s where to

 Supermarket coupons and vouchers come in different formats.

 The most common are paper coupons which get scanned at the till and retained by the cashier (although some of them do have multiple uses).
 Coupons will either be pre-printed or you’ll need to print them out yourself.

-You can also get coupons online which you can use for online stores, as well as using vouchers and offers in phone apps.
+You can also get coupons online which you can use for online stores, as well as using vouchers and offers from different smartphone apps.